Motion picture content rating system: Turkey

+Under this rating system, content may be assigned multiple ratings, with one signifying a minimum age of attendance, and the other signifying the minimum age of unaccompanied attendance.
 In addition to the age ratings, content is also assessed for violence/horror, sexuality and negative examples i.e. drugs, vulgar and slang language.

 Ukraine

 The Ukrainian State Film Agency is the central executive body of cinematography in Ukraine.
 The Ratings issued by the Derzhkino are: